epifanio/ecoop/ecoop_install/README.md

 ## Configuration :

-By default the notebook server use a *default profile* , the user can customize the configuration defining custom profiles and updating the run-script located in
+The notebook server use a *default profile* , the user can customize the configuration defining a custom profiles and updating the run-script located in

 ```
 Installation-PATH/Envs/env1/bin/ipython.sh